cs343d/assignment2-SparseQuery-release/README.md

 ## Grading and Submission

-This project will be submitted through canvas and graded as a whole out of 100 points.
+This project will be submitted through email and graded as a whole out of 100 points.
 We will judge the effort you put into optimizing the design.